Pat (Saturday Night Live): It's Pat: Harvey Keitel (Jan. 1993)

 Aired January 16, 1993 (Season 18, Episode 11).
 Harvey Keitel plays a shipwrecked sailor on a desert island, who has grown lonesome is then greeted by another castaway, who turns out to be Pat.
 Pat gives Pat's typical ambiguity, telling of the situation where Pat was on a luxury cruise playing shuffleboard "The battle of the sexes, and we won!" when the ship was attacked by a violent storm and Pat was thrashed overboard and ended up on the sailor's island.
 Although Keitel was made up to have some ambiguity such as long hair, it was obvious he was male as he wrote in his journal "I miss the intimacy of a woman, or at least some good male companionship".
 Later, the sailor asks Pat what sex is Pat.
 When Pat is about to speak, Adam Sandler is in the audience, breaking the fourth wall.
-He tells Pat that NBC is going through hard times with the departure of David Letterman and if Pat spoils the joke then Saturday Night Live will be ruined because NBC will be bereft of all comedy.
+He tells Pat that NBC is going through hard times with the impending final episode of Cheers and the departure of David Letterman, and if Pat spoils the joke then Saturday Night Live will be ruined because NBC will be bereft of all comedy.

 Quentin Tarantino told Playboy in 1994, "There was only one sketch that Julia Sweeney, the actress who plays Pat did on Saturday Night Live that gave a clue to what Pat is.
 It was the sketch that Pat did with Harvey Keitel.
 And the thing is, they kissed in it.
 At one point they were thinking of taking the kiss out of the sketch.
 But Harvey, being Harvey, demanded they keep it in, that there'd be no integrity without the kiss.
 So that was the first time we'd seen Pat in an intimate situation – a smooch.
 There is a certain way that you hold your head, the way you come in for a kiss.
 And sitting there, watching it, I thought that Pat didn't kiss like a guy.
 Pat kissed like a girl."